 Does a Capital One Spark Business credit card report to personal credit?

-If you open a new Spark Cash for Business credit card today, it will not report to your personal credit file.
+If you open a new Spark Cash Plus card today, it will not report to your personal credit file.
 However, the Spark Miles card still does (for now) report to your personal credit file.
 As well, all Capital One Spark cards opened before Oct.
 22, 2020 will report to your personal credit file.

 What credit bureaus does Capital One pull for a credit inquiry?